 Imagine popular apps like Facebook, Instagram, or LinkedIn.
 What kind of familiar features can you detect when you switch apps?
 Likes, comments, stories, feed… With minor variations, apps adapt, and mirror features.
 As one of the pioneers, Facebook’s design has affected many other apps in design features such as notification icons.
 Our eyes are used to looking for them on the right top corner.
 There are many more elements users are using without thinking about it.
 Even if your app is very new to your users, familiar elements that are corresponding to users’ mental models will let users navigate your app easily.

-Acting on Mental Models
+Acting on Mental Models for Success

 Recognizing mental models can help you improve the problems in your design.
 If you see people are making mistakes on your app, the cause might be their mental models.
 There are two things to do in this case:

 - You can change the interface according to the mental model of the users (you will have to assume that your target users have similar mental models).
 If they are looking for a button in the wrong place, put the button where they are looking for.
-Card sorting, user interviews, surveys, feedback and competitor research can help you understand users’ mental models and take action accordingly.
+Card sorting, user interviews, surveys, feedback, and competitor research can help you understand users’ mental models and you can take action accordingly.

 - You can improve users’ mental models with better onboarding, better and clearer explanations, and labels.
 If you are planning to change some features in your app, you can do them slowly to prepare your users mentally.

-Understanding and researching mental models of your app’s users is very important to create new features and refine the existing ones.
-Using familiar elements to help your users to jump on intended actions improves both your business and experience of the user.
+Understanding and researching the mental models of your app’s users is very important to create new features and refine the existing ones.
+Using familiar elements to help your users to jump on intended actions improves both your business and the experience of the user.
 Finding a balance between innovative and familiar is sometimes challenging and easy to ignore, but make sure that you always keeping mental models in front to bring the best user experience.

 Thanks to Snapchat and Instagram culture, users know what to do when they see a small circle in the app!
 They click on them and discover the stories.
 Check out with Storyly how stories correspond to the mental models of your users!